When Tane Leilua arrived in Finland on a Study Abroad exchange, he was unprepared for the white-out that greeted him.

 I wanted to experience a whole new culture and discover more about myself.

 “When I first heard about the opportunity to study abroad, I was a bit hesitant.
 I had never studied in another country before.
-However that is why I decided to go.
+However, in the end, that is also why I decided to go."

-Located a three-hour train ride from the capital of Finland, Helsinki, Lappeenranta University of Technology where Tane studied, has an intake of around 220 exchange students.
+Located a three-hour train ride from the Finnish capital Helsinki, Lappeenranta University of Technology has an intake of around 220 exchange students.

-“So for anyone a bit hesitant or unsure if study abroad is right for you, I would say just do it.
+"It truly was an experience of a lifetime, " he says.
+"So for anyone a bit hesitant or unsure if Study Abroad is right for you, I would say just do it.
 It’s an amazing opportunity that you would regret wasting.”

 Become an engineering technologist!
 Learn engineering theory and the applied and practical skills required to work in a wide range of industries, and gain a deep understanding of your area of specialisation through an industry-based project.
 Mechanical, Civil and Electrical specialties available.
 Depending on your situation, there may be the possibility to study full-time from July 2020.
 Please email EngTech@op.ac.nz to discuss this option.